Are You Falling Out of Love? A Quiz on 10 Warning Signs

 8. Unhealed wounds.

 Falling into painful situations can lead to falling out of love.
-Emotional wounds from, for example, the birth of a handicapped infant or the death of a child can be particularly difficult to heal.
+Emotional wounds from the death of a child, for example, or another shared trauma, can be particularly difficult for couples to heal.

-If there is any element of blaming one’s partner, a gulf between the partners is likely to develop and to widen over time if the issues are not constructively discussed.
-Even without blame, after a trauma partners sometimes believe that launching a new life without their former partner will help them to escape on-going sadness or resentments.
+If there is any element (on either side) of blaming the partner for the traumatic event, a gulf between the parties is likely to develop; this gulf will only widen over time if the issues are not constructively discussed.
+And even without blame, partners sometimes believe that launching a "new life" after the trauma—without their former partner—will help them to escape on-going sadness or resentments.

-10. Misplaced focus.
-Focusing on negatives, on don’t likes, makes the gulf between two people ever wider.
+Focusing on negatives, or don’t likes, makes the gulf between two people ever wider.
 Criticism erodes love.
 As therapist Michele Weiner-Davis explained at the Couples Conference mentioned above, you will get more of whatever you focus on.

-By contrast, switching your focus to your partner’s positives, on the do likes, invites a return of affection and good will.
-Criticism erodes love.
+By contrast, switching your focus to your partner’s positives, or do likes, invites a return of affection and good will.
 Gratitude and appreciation enhance joy and love for both partners.

-The bottom line: fewer couples are willing to put up with unhappy marriages than in the past.
-It's all too easy to think that the unhappiness in your marriage is all because of what your partner does and doesn't do, which can block you from seeing what you could do differently to regain those loving feelings.
+The bottom line: Fewer couples are willing to put up with unhappy marriages than in the past.
+This can be positive for many, but it's all too easy to think that the unhappiness in your marriage is all because of what your partner does and doesn't do.
+This can block you from seeing what you could do differently to regain those loving feelings.